-Epson is gradually rolling out two new desktop large format printers, the Surecolor SC P700 (up to A3+) and Surecolor SC P900 (up to A2+ poster size) for professional photographers, photo labs and keen home darkroom enthusiasts, with Australian availability around May/June.
+UPDATE from original March 31 story: Epson Australia is launching two desktop large format printers, the Surecolor P706 (up to A3+, RRP $1295)) and Surecolor P906 (up to A2+ poster size, RRP $1995) for professional photographers, photo labs and keen home darkroom enthusiasts, with availability from July.

 The touchscreen has grown considerably – from 2.7 to 4.3 inches – and been placed, logically, on the top of the printer.

-The printers use the UltraChrome Pro 10 inkset.
+The printers use the new UltraChrome Pro 10 inkset.

 – Three different paper paths to accommodate a wide media range;